tsuyoshicho/action-vimlint/README.md

 Default is github-pr-check.
 github-pr-review can use Markdown and add a link to rule page in reviewdog reports.

+### `target`

+Check target files and/or directories.
+If multi item list, use space separation.
+Default is autoload.

 ## Example usage

 ### [.github/workflows/reviewdog.yml](.github/workflows/reviewdog.yml)